nancyhild/nmb-ow-doc/webactions.md

 Access-Control-Allow-Headers: Authorization, Origin, X-Requested-With, Content-Type, Accept, User-Agent
 ```

 Alternatively, OPTIONS requests can be handled manually by a web action.
 To enable this option, add a `web-custom-options` annotation with a value of `true` to a web action.
 When this feature is enabled, CORS headers are not automatically added to the request response.
-Instead, it is the developer's responsibility to append their
+Instead, it is the developer's responsibility to append their desired headers programmatically.

-desired headers programmatically.
-Below is an example of creating custom responses to OPTIONS requests.
+Here's an example of creating custom responses to OPTIONS requests.

 ```javascript
 function main(params) {